 EDM Artist/Producer.
-Remixer.
+Ableton Live User.
+Protools Certified "Operator."
 Mixing and Mastering Engineer.
 Recording Engineer.
-Protools Certified "User".
+Remixer.

 Hello!
 My name is Paisley and I'm an EDM artist in Southern California.
-I've been producing music for almost 3 years now, and for the past year I worked in the recording studio located in Norco College.
-I had the unique opportunity to learn production and recording techniques from an industry professional, my professor Brady Kerr.
+I've been producing music on Ableton Live for 4 1/2 years now, and I’ve worked on Protools in the recording studio located in Norco College for 2 years.
+I had the unique opportunity to learn production and recording techniques from an industry professional, Brady Kerr.
 Together we've recorded almost 80 songs together, and have mixed and mastered one 32-song album.
-I also just recently released my debut EDM album, "Eventide", featuring some insanely talented vocalists on each track!
-Through these experiences and also studying music production for my degree, I've gained significant knowledge on audio production and recording.
-I'm able to produce songs for you, mix and/or master your files, record you in a studio environment, and remix songs if you'd like it reinterpreted!
+I released my debut EDM album, "Eventide", featuring some insanely talented vocalists on each track back in 2019.
+I've been consistently releasing music since then reaching 55k listeners on Spotify.
+Through these experiences and studying music production for my degree, I've gained significant knowledge on audio production and recording.
+I'm able to produce songs for you, mix and/or master your files, edit audio files, record in a studio environment and remix songs if you'd like!

 Send me an email through 'Contact' button above and I'll get back to you asap.

 Quick turnaround, easy communication and a fun person to talk to!
 Was a pleasure :)

 Great work as always!